Inhaler Confusion: The Right Medication, Right Technique at the Right Time

 Speaker: Mark Corbett, MD, FACAAI

-Viewers can earn credit by completing the posttest questions
+Viewers can earn credit by viewing the video and completing the posttest questions

 This program is a collaboration between the American College of Allergy, Asthma and Immunology and the Allergy and Asthma Network.